awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.MajorVersionUpgrade.md

 ## Changes to cluster properties between Aurora MySQL version 1 and 2<a name="AuroraMySQL.Upgrading.Attrs"></a>

  For MySQL 5\.6\-compatible clusters, the value that you use for the `engine` parameter in AWS CLI commands or RDS API operations is `aurora`\.
-For MySQL 5\.7\-compatible clusters, the corresponding value is `aurora-mysql`\.
-When you upgrade from Aurora MySQL version 1 to version 2, make sure to change any applications or scripts you use to set up or manage Aurora MySQL clusters and DB instances\.
+For MySQL 5\.7\-compatible or MySQL 8\.0\-compatible clusters, the corresponding value is `aurora-mysql`\.
+When you upgrade from Aurora MySQL version 1 to version 2 or version 3, make sure to change any applications or scripts you use to set up or manage Aurora MySQL clusters and DB instances\.

- Also, change your code that manipulates parameter groups to account for the fact that the default parameter group names are different for MySQL 5\.6\- and 5\.7\-compatible clusters\.
+ Also, change your code that manipulates parameter groups to account for the fact that the default parameter group names are different for MySQL 5\.6\-, 5\.7\-, and 8\.0\-compatible clusters\.
 The default parameter group name for Aurora MySQL version 1 clusters is `default.aurora5.6`\.
-The corresponding parameter group name for Aurora MySQL version 2 clusters is `default.aurora-mysql5.7`\.
+The corresponding parameter group names for Aurora MySQL version 2 and 3 clusters are `default.aurora-mysql5.7` and `default.aurora-mysql8.0`\.

  For example, you might have code like the following that applies to your cluster before an upgrade\.